 Although its exact origin is unknown, the fruit is likely indigenous to the Western Ghats of India and was one of the first cultivated fruits.
 More broadly, jackfruit has historically been a staple food in India, Myanmar, China, Malaysia, Sri Lanka, Indonesia, and the Philippines.

-One of the world’s largest fruits, jackfruit typically weighs about 35 pounds although the fruit can grow much larger—with one weighing 144 pounds recorded in India.
-The fruit rind and core are inedible, but the flesh cooked or served fresh is a staple food for many in Southeastern Asia.
+One of the world’s largest fruits, jackfruit typically weighs about 35 pounds although it can grow significantly larger, as one in India weighed 144 pounds.
+The fruit rind and core are inedible, but the flesh can be cooked or served fresh.

-A wide variety of species and cultivars of jackfruit are grown across Asia, Southeast Asia, the Pacific, Africa, and the United States.
-Since jackfruit is relatively new to the U.S. market, there is still uncertainty about optimal varieties.
+A wide variety of species and cultivars of jackfruit are grown across Asia, the Pacific, Africa, and the United States.
+Since jackfruit is relatively new to the U.S. market, there is still uncertainty about optimal cultivars.

 Generally, jackfruit comes in two types: firm or soft.
 Varieties recommended in the United States include Black Gold, Dang Rasimi, Golden Nugget, Honey Gold, Kun Wi Chan, Lemon Gold, and NS1.
 Most have been developed overseas in Australia or Malaysia.

 Jackfruit’s outer skin, made up of hexagonal, conical apices, becomes greenish to brownish yellow when ripe.
 The flesh or pulp can range in color from amber to dark yellow or orange.
 Jackfruit is a compound fruit that contains between 100 and 500 seeds ranging in size from three-quarters of an inch and 1.5 inches in diameter.
 The seeds can be cooked and eaten, with a taste similar to chestnuts.